JohnSnowLabs/spark-nlp/docs/en/transformers.md

 ### Overview

 We have extended support for `HuggingFace` 🤗   and `TF Hub` exported models since `3.1.0` to equivalent Spark NLP 🚀 annotators.
-Starting this release, you can easily use the `saved_model` feature in HuggingFace within a few lines of codes and import any `BERT`, `DistilBERT`, `RoBERTa`, `XLM-RoBERTa`, `Longformer`, `BertForTokenClassification`, `DistilBertForTokenClassification`, `AlbertForTokenClassification`, `RoBertaForTokenClassification`, `XlmRoBertaForTokenClassification`, `XlnetForTokenClassification`,  `LongformerForTokenClassification`, `BertForSequenceClassification`, and `DistilBertForSequenceClassification`  models to Spark NLP.
+Starting this release, you can easily use the `saved_model` feature in HuggingFace within a few lines of codes and import any `BERT`, `DistilBERT`, `RoBERTa`, `XLM-RoBERTa`, `Longformer`, `BertForTokenClassification`, `DistilBertForTokenClassification`, `AlbertForTokenClassification`, `RoBertaForTokenClassification`, `XlmRoBertaForTokenClassification`, `XlnetForTokenClassification`,  `LongformerForTokenClassification`, `BertForSequenceClassification`, `DistilBertForSequenceClassification`, `AlbertForSequenceClassification`, `RoBertaForSequenceClassification`, `XlmRoBertaForSequenceClassification`, `XlnetForSequenceClassification`,  `LongformerForSequenceClassification`  models to Spark NLP.
 We will work on the remaining annotators and extend this support to the rest with each release 😊

 ### Compatibility